Liru/tumblr-downloader/README.md

 * `-d` - The maximum number of images to download at the same time.
 Default is 3.
 * `-r` - The maximum number of requests per second to make.
+* `-u` - Update mode -- the downloader will automatically stop once it reaches files that it has already downloaded.

 ## Contributing